Tag: Easter

 2 Chronicles 30:13-27, Nehemiah 8:7-12, Jeremiah 15:16

-The world is supposedly becoming Post-.
+The world is supposedly becoming Post-Christian.
 The thought behind the term is that the “Christian Era” was when Christianity was dominant throughout the world as if Emperor Constantine’s edict of Christianity as the official religion of the Roman Empire made Christianity instantly accessible, understandable, and pervasive.

 The real rot is ignorance.
 The church itself has allowed ignorance of its own beliefs to set it.
 It would avoid the questions the world asked, then stick its head into the sand, as if that would somehow fix everything.